 - 1. Should the question/concern be directly related to the delivery of an academic program, parents are asked to speak to the teacher involved. - 2.
 Should the response/resolution not be satisfactory, a parent is asked to contact the appropriate section leader (Elementary Vice-Principal or Secondary Vice-Principal). - 3.
-Should the question/concern be general in nature about the overall operation of the school, please contact a member of the Leadership Team. - 4.
+Should the question/concern be general in nature about the overall operation of the school, please contact the principal or any assistant principal. - 4.
 Should the question/concern be related to payment of fees, please contact the Principal. - 5.
-Should the question/concern be about admission/withdrawal, please contact the relevant section leader (Elementary Vice-Principal or Secondary Vice-Principal).
+Should the question/concern be about admission/withdrawal, please contact the principal.